Signature moments to characterize laws of stochastic processes: Robustification by Normalization

-where $K > 0$ is a constant and $\lambda : \FSeriesOne{V} \to (0,\infty)$ is a function. \end{Def} The existence of tensor normalizations is not entirely trivial.
-We give a general method to construct such maps and determine their regularity properties in Appendix~\ref{appendix:normalization}; see Proposition~\ref{prop:LipschitzBoundPhi} and Corollary~\ref{cor:tensor_normal}.
+The existence of tensor normalizations is not trivial.
+In the rest of this section, we give a general method to construct such maps and determine their regularity properties.
+In Sections~\ref{subsec:comp_sig_kernel} and~\ref{subsec:implementation} we show that tensor normalization can be carried out in a kernel learning setting with minor computational cost.